 - 1/4 cup loosely packed fresh cilantro leaves

-- Add reserved fresh corn kernels or thawed and drained frozen corn, drained and rinsed black beans, seeded and chopped tomatoes, seeded and chopped jalapeño peppers, chopped red onion, cilantro, and avocado (see Note below).
+Add reserved fresh corn kernels, drained and rinsed black beans, seeded and chopped tomatoes, seeded and chopped jalapeño peppers, chopped red onion, cilantro, and avocado.
 Toss to coat.

 Cover and chill black bean salad until ready to serve.